MrJew/darwin/README.md

 3. write a method with the name "targetFunction(self, args...) and give it a return statement.
 The framework will automatically assign the arguments to the method based on the arguments given from the .csv file names "args.csv".
 Darwin will later use the target function to calculate the fitness.
 4. After the function is created we need to provide an XML file configuration file.
 Run the GUI located in gui folder there you can choose among multiple configuration options.
 Since we want to use a targetFunction() rather than a URL address we leave Target URL field empty.
 Then you'll need to choose the primitives from the checkbox to the left.
 Primitives are the functions the framework is going to use in order to clone your expression.
 In this case we know the expression so we should use primitives that are going to be used in the expression.
 However normally we will need to assume what the primitives can be.
 In the arguments field a path to the .csv file needs to be specified where the test arguments are defined the format looks like this:
+NOTE: The name of the arguments in the .csv file need to be the same as the arguments in your target function.

     x,1.0,2,3.1,-4
     y,8.3,-22,3.1,-4